 - 1. It will usually be necessary to determine the location for installing the settlement device by survey.
 If settlement readings are to be continued after completion of the fill and removal of surcharge, it is imperative that the unit be located directly beneath the median of divided travel lanes or the shoulder of other roadways. - 2.
-After approximately 3 ft of embankment material has been placed, excavate a pit to a depth of approximately 1 ft above original ground at the previously determined location for the settlement device.
+After approximately 1 m of embankment material has been placed, excavate a pit to a depth of approximately 0.5 m above original ground at the previously determined location for the settlement device.
 Prepare a firm, level area free of large rocks or clods for the settlement device at the bottom of the pit.

 - 3. Assemble the settlement device as shown in Figure 8.
-Attach a 3/4 in. pipe floor flange to the center of the wood platform with bolts or lag screws.
-Then screw a 6 ft length of 3/4 in. pipe into the floor flange.
-Place a pipe coupling on the top of the 3/4 in. pipe and tighten all joints in the assembly using a pipe wrench. - 4.
+Attach a 19-mm pipe floor flange to the center of the wood platform with bolts or lag screws.
+Then screw a 1.8 m length of 19-mm pipe into the floor flange.
+Place a pipe coupling on the top of the 19-mm pipe and tighten all joints in the assembly using a pipe wrench. - 4.
 Measure and record the distance from the top of the pipe coupling to the top of the wood platform.
-Then slip the 11⁄2 in. x 5 ft protective sleeve, which may be either rigid polyvinyl chloride (PVC) or iron pipe, over the control pipe until it is about 2 in. above the floor flange.
-Place a duct seal or other seal to hold the protective sleeve in place (see Figure 8).
+Then slip the 38 mm by 1.5-m protective sleeve, which may be either rigid polyvinyl chloride (PVC) or iron pipe, over the control pipe until it is about 0.5 m above the floor flange.
+Place a duct seal or other seal to hold the protective sleeve in place.
+See Figure 8.
 Do not attach the protective sleeve to the wood platform or the control pipe.
 This protective sleeve is used to absorb the friction between the fill material and the settlement unit and, therefore, must be free to move independently from the wood platform and control pipe. - 5.
 Firmly seat the settlement device on the prepared area in the bottom of the pit.
-Then fill and compact by hand using fine embankment material free of large rocks and clods around the settlement device to a depth of one foot. - 6.
+Then fill and compact by hand using fine embankment material free of large rocks and clods around the settlement device to a depth of 0.3 m. - 6.
 Using a spirit level, check to make sure the control pipe is reasonably plumb, then carefully fill the pit with embankment material and compact in place. - 7.
 Attach a post to the top of the protective sleeve to alert construction equipment operators of the obstruction.

-NOTE: It has been found that a 6 ft long, 2 in. x 4 in. post painted with alternate 1 ft wide stripes of red and white is satisfactory for this use.
+NOTE: It has been found that a 1.8-m long 2-by-4 painted with alternate 0.3 m wide stripes of red and white is satisfactory for this use.
 It is recommended that flagging be attached to the top of this post.
 The post should be attached so that it can be easily removed and reattached as additional pipe is added during embankment construction.